anhinga/fluid/atparty-2018/surreal_webcam/README.md

-**Surreal webcam** is obtained by connecting a web camera to our earlier pipeline transforming image streams (`may_9_15_experiment` directory on the top level of this repository), enabling interesting interactive performances, so this was entered as a freestyle interactive compo.
+**Surreal webcam** is obtained by connecting a web camera to our earlier pipeline transforming image streams (`may_9_15_experiment` directory on the top level of this repository), enabling interesting interactive experiments.

 The webcam handling and key press handling were added to `may_9_15_experiment` architecture in a rather ad hoc manner (and not in a principled manner suggested by `may_9_15_experiment` design, see https://arxiv.org/abs/1601.00713 for that design).
 The keys function as follows: